Approach

 Neutrality, authority, and the question of change

-Authority in this work is mostly the authority of the frame: regularity, attention, and responsibility for consequences.
+Neutrality, as I understand it, is not emotional absence, and authority in this work is mostly the authority of the frame and regularity.
 I do not try to motivate, coach, or lead.

 Limits of the work